vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

        </div>
    </div>

-5. You can update the criteria that is displayed in the Sankey diagram with the following options:
+5. You can update the criteria displayed in the Sankey diagram with the following options:
    - By default, both egress and ingress traffic are displayed.
 Expand the **Flow Direction** menu above the diagram to change the flow to only **Egress** or **Ingress**.
    - From the top right of the diagram, update the date range that’s displayed.
 Click the calendar icon and select an option, such as **Last 7 Days**, **This Month**, etc.
      :::note
      By default, Vantage ingests 7 days of network flows into your account and keeps the data available for 31 days.
 For Enterprise customers, this retention period can be adjusted.
 Contact [support@vantage.sh](mailto:support@vantage.sh) if you need a longer retention period.
      :::
    - You can move the columns in the table at the bottom to visualize different flows.
+The diagram is also updated to depict the new order in the table.
    <details><summary>Click to view example image</summary>
        <div style={{
         display: "flex",